 What Is a Functional Nutritionist?

-A functional nutritionist typically adopts the principles of functional nutrition to guide clients toward better health.
-However, the title “functional nutritionist” is not a regulated term in most places.
-This means that qualifications and expertise can vary widely.
+A functional nutritionist typically applies the principles of functional nutrition in working with clients to improve wellness.
+However, the title is not regulated in most states.
+This means qualifications, training, and expertise can vary widely.

 Without standardized credentials or licensure, functional nutritionists may lack the necessary training to safely navigate cases involving chronic diseases, medication interactions, or specialized dietary needs.